Norway

 The 16 best students will get a 4 days training camp at the University of Oslo based on theoretical syllabus of the IBO.

 At the moment we do not have specific study material for NBO.
-However, we recommend that students read former IBO exams, high-school textbooks (Bios1 and 2 or BI1 and BI2) and University textbooks such as Campbell Biology.
+However, we recommend that students read high-school textbooks (Bios1 and 2 or BI1 and BI2) and University textbooks such as Campbell Biology.
+We also recommend students to look at former IBO exams.

 The award prizes are diplomas.